ardub/hello-world/README.md

 # hello-world
 Just another repo

-Writting a Hello World to learn about GitHub!
+Writing a Hello World to learn about GitHub!